erap320/CrowLeer/README.md

 Keep in mind that these options will be set for every request made by the program.

-Unfortunately, as of version 1.4, the only supported CURL options are the ones with string parameters.

 You can find a complete list of CURL options here: https://curl.haxx.se/libcurl/c/curl_easy_setopt.html

 ### Third party libraries